Gilles Yapi Yapo

 Gilles Donald Yapi Yapo (born 30 January 1982) is an Ivorian former professional footballer who played as a midfielder.
+He is currently the coach of FC Solothurn.

 Club career

 Born in Abidjan, Yapi Yapo started his career at ASEC Mimosas and then moved to Europe with Beveren.
 He joined Nantes on a loan contract in January 2004, and on 17 May, he signed a three-year contract, because his contract with Beveren was due to expire in the summer.
 At this stage of his career, he played as an attacking midfielder.
 He was on the fringe at Nantes in the 2005–06 season, prompting a loan move to Young Boys.
 He then joined Young Boys on a permanent basis, where he played as a defensive midfielder and playmaker.

 On 15 February 2010 FC Basel announced that they had signed Yapi Yapo as from 1 July on a three-year contract.
 He joined Basel's first team during their 2010–11 season under head coach Thorsten Fink.
 After playing in eight test games Yapi Yapo played his domestic league debut for his new club in the home game in the St. Jakob-Park on 20 July 2010 as Basel won 3–2 against FC Zürich.
 He scored his first goal for his new club in the home game on 1 August 2010 as Basel won 3–0 against FC St. Gallen.

 Basel started in the 2010–11 UEFA Champions League third qualifying round and advanced to the group stage, but ended the group in third position.
 Therefore they dropped to the 2010–11 Europa League knockout phase, but here they were eliminated by Spartak Moscow due to a last minute goal against them.
 Yapi Yapo played in 11 of the 12 European matches.
 With Basel, Yapi Yapo won the Swiss Championship at the end of the 2010–11 season topping the table just one point clear of rivals Zürich.

-To the beginning of their 2011–12 season season Yapi Yapo was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
-During just the second legue game of the 2011–12 Super League season, Yapi Yapo suffered a rupture of the cruciate ligament, and this kept him out of the game for six months.
-He returned to the team the away draw in the Stade de Suisse against Young Boys on 16 February 2012 as he was substituted in during the 65th minute.
+To the beginning of their 2011–12 season Yapi Yapo was a member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
+During just the second league game of the 2011–12 Super League season, Yapi Yapo suffered a rupture of the cruciate ligament, and this kept him out of the game for six months.
+He returned to the team for the away draw in the Stade de Suisse against Young Boys on 16 February 2012 as he was substituted in during the 65th minute.
 At the end of the 2011–12 season he won the Double with his new club.
 They won the League Championship title with 20 points advantage.
 The team won the Swiss Cup, winning the final 4–3 in a penalty shootout against Luzern.